 That’s not all.
 Python is also widely used for Data Analysis; Machine learning; Game development; Web scraping and writing scripts.

-How to learn Python: How much do Python coders earn?
+How much do Python coders earn?

 This varies wildly depending on who’s your client, the size of the job and a coder’s own reputation… and location.
 PayScale.com offers a little insight as to what you can expect as a ball part figure.
 The website suggests that anywhere between £30k-£50k (a year) is about average for Python coders.